 One Paging Frame (PF) is one Radio Frame, which may contain

+one or multiple Paging Occasion(s) for E-UTRAN or

+one POW for MulteFire.

-one or multiple Paging Occasion(s)When DRX is used the UE needs only to monitor one PO per DRX cycle.
+When DRX is used the UE needs only to monitor one PO per DRX cycle for E-UTRAN or one POW per DRX cycle for MulteFire.

 One Paging Narrowband (PNB) is one narrowband, on which the UE performs the paging message reception.